Willie Horton (baseball): Early years

+Professional career

 Detroit Tigers

-Horton made his debut with the Detroit Tigers on September 10, 1963.
-He hit a pinch-hit home run off Robin Roberts in his second at bat.
-He saw limited playing time in his first two years before his official rookie campaign in 1965, in which he finished second in the AL with 104 runs batted in (RBI) and third with 29 home runs.
-He was named to the All-Star team, and placed eighth in the MVP balloting.
-Becoming known for his bulging forearms and tremendous strength, he again reached 100 RBIs in the 1966 season.
-During the 1967 Detroit 12th Street riot, he tried bravely to restore peace.
-He stood in his Tiger uniform on a car in the middle of the chaos, pleading for calm.
-However, despite his impassioned pleas, the city burned for five more days.

 Horton posted double-digit home run totals in 12 regular seasons from 1965 to 1976, and hit two home runs in a game on 30 occasions.
 He had a career-high 36 home runs in 1968, a pitcher's year in which Detroit won the World Series; he finished second in the AL to Frank Howard in homers, slugging and total bases.
 In a year in which the league batting average was .230 and Carl Yastrzemski won the batting title with a .301 mark, Horton's .285 average was good for fourth in the AL. He finished fourth in the MVP voting.